HiroLZ7/MachineLearningRepository/README.md

 Linear Models
 An exploration of linear regression, logistic regression, and Naive Bayes algorithms using R notebooks.
 The linear regression notebook can be found [here](LinearModels/Regression.pdf) while the source can be found [here](LinearModels/Regression.Rmd).
 The classification using logistic regression and Naive Bayes notebook is located [here](LinearModels/Classification.pdf) while the source may be found [here](LinearModels/Classification.Rmd)

+## Portfolio Component 3

+C++ Logistic Regression and Naive Bayes
+Two simple programs demonstrating an implementation of Logistic Regression and Naive Bayes.
+The source code for the Logistic Regression may be found [here](ML_FromScratch/LogRegression.cpp) while the source for Naive Bayes is located [here](ML_FromScratch/NaiveBayes.cpp).
+An explanation of the output is found [here](NL_FromScratch/ML_Scratch_Explanation.pdf).